tekknolagi/isdt/assignments/04-vcs-constructive.md

 1. Encouraged by your prompt addition of a license, Gianna has done some work to adapt the project to her needs.
 She has sent you a pull request, asking you to review the changes in `gianna-increase-int-size` and add them to the `main` branch if possible.
-You review the changes and they look great--no revision needed! **Create a merge commit on `main` that merges the tip of `gianna-increase-int-size` with the tip of `main`.**
+You review the changes and they look great---no revision needed! **Create a merge commit on `main` that merges the tip of `gianna-increase-int-size` with the tip of `main`.**
 1. You receive another pull request, this one from a person named Dr.